-I have enjoyed working for the agency and appreciate the support provided me during my tenure with the company.
+I have enjoyed working for the agency and appreciate the support given during my tenure with the company.

-Please accept this letter as my resignation from ABC Company.
+Please accept this letter as my resignation from XYC company.
 Unfortunately, due to health reasons, I won't be able to provide the standard two weeks notice.
-My last day at the company will be next Friday, October XX, 20XX.
+My last day at the company will be this Friday, October 15, 2021.